 In Europe a rare disease is defined as one that affects less than 1 person in 2,000.
-There are over 6,000 rare diseases.
+There are about 7,000 rare diseases.

 The glycogen storage diseases typically affect from around 1 person in 40,000 to less than 1 person in 1,000,000.
 They are so rare that we class them as “ultra-rare” diseases.